Sciance-Inc/core.dashboards_store/README.md

 > The following section describe the specific for each dashboard.
 Bear with me, we are gonna drill down into the specifics of each dashboard !
 Stay focused !
 In each of the following section, you will learn how to tame a specific dashboard.

 ### Transport
-> This dashboard shows operational data about the schoolboard transport system.
+> Get operational data about the Transport system of the school board.
+KPI include the number of circuits per parcours.

 | Interfaces  | Marts 	| Marts seeds | Dashboard seeds | Additional config |
 |-----------	|-------------	|-------	|-------	| -------	|
 | geobus   |  No | No 	| No 	| No 	|

-#### Dbt project specification
+### Dbt project specification
-> Update your `cssxx_tbe/dbt_project.yml` file with the following snippet.
+> Update your `cssxx_tbe/dbt_project.yml` file.

 ```yaml
 models: